 CHICAGO (AP) — Illinois Tollway officials are defending the awarding of contracts to firms with political connections or ties to Tollway employees.

-The deals being examined include a $6.6 million, five-year public relations subcontract awarded last year to Morreale Communications.
+The deals being examined included a $6.6 million, five-year public relations subcontract awarded last year to a Republican lawmaker’s wife.READ MORE: At Least 4 People Killed, 17 Wounded In Weekend Gun Violence In Chicago

-The company is owned by Kim Morreale, who’s married to Republican state Rep. Michael McAuliffe of Chicago.
+Morreale Communications is owned by Kim Morreale, who is married to state Rep. Michael McAuliffe of Chicago.